 Toni Schiff – Through The Mind’s Eye

-Toni Fields Schiff (1931-2013) was many things during her long and full life, a mother, partner, teacher, psychotherapist, and advocate for abused children, people with disabilities, gender equality and gay rights.
+Toni Fields Schiff (1931-2013) was many things during her long and full life, a mother, partner, teacher, psychotherapist, community activist and advocate for abused children, people with disabilities, women’s rights and gay rights.
 Toni was also an artist who expressed herself in painting.
 This is especially notable because Toni Schiff was blind.

 Toni inspired those around her with her resilience and ability to find joy regardless of her circumstances.
 Every one of Schiff’s paintings shown on POBA was painted after she became blind in her early 50s as a result of diabetes, and after she developed Parkinson’s disease in her 60s.
 At the time of her death, at the age of 81, Toni had produced an impressive canon of vibrant and captivating representational art that she only saw through the eyes of others.